 - A place to call their own.
 If you can afford a permanent shelter, lay them down in the same bed every night.
 If not, give them a portable comfort object, like a favorite blanket or toy.

 - One last hurrah.
 Books, playing, and baths are all wonderful choices.
-I sing one or two songs while tucking Nolan in.
+I sing one or two songs while tucking Ryan in.
 If you’re shy about singing, don’t be!
 Your babies will love your voice until they turn thirteen.

 I hate to offer this advice, because my inconsistent behavior has made this process extremely difficult for me.
 Like cooking regular meals, enforcing a bedtime requires me to be on the ball night after night—a topic which will be covered in a future post.
-But despite the snags, maintaining at least this much structure has been the best action I have taken for Nolan.
+But despite the snags, maintaining at least this much structure has been the best action I have taken for Ryan.

 When he gets his rest, I get mine—and then my whole family benefits.